 This is the most immediately visible characteristic of the Bichon.
 It is a dog that goes about its daily life lavishing affection on its household members.
 The Bichon Frise attaches itself to the family, distributing its attachment equally between the members.
 However, its particular temperament makes it attach itself more to children than adults.
 Bred exclusively as a companion dog, he has nothing better to do with his life than to delight and take an interest in his owners.

 The Bichon is an excellent host.
-He has such a sweet disposition that he gets along with everyone, and even inoffensive strangers are celebrated.
-Given its size, it cannot be considered a guard dog, but it is a perfect spotter.
+His sweet disposition means he gets along with everyone, and even inoffensive strangers are celebrated.
+It cannot be considered a guard dog, given its size, but it is a perfect spotter.
 It has no particular aversion to strangers but will still be vigilant.

-The Bichon is a social breed with humans, dogs, and other animals.
-Its size does not allow it to be a brawler and to show particular dominance towards others, so its lively intelligence suggests it is remarkably tolerant.
-He will not, however, be paired with a large dog that could cause him physical problems.
+The Bichon is a social breed that interacts with humans, dogs, and other animals.
+Its size does not allow it to be a brawler or show particular dominance toward others, so its lively intelligence suggests it is remarkably tolerant.
+However, he will not be paired with a large dog, which could cause him physical problems.

 The Bichon is a highly loyal dog that also reciprocates affection through this deep bond created with its owner and all members of its family.
 It has no propensity for escaping, but one must avoid providing it with the opportunity.

-The Bichon Frise is a calm and quiet dog who does not like getting upset.
-A minimum of socialisation is sufficient to ensure that it is not prone to biting.
-It behaves well both with people and with its peers.
+The Bichon Frise is a calm, quiet dog that does not like getting upset.
+Its lack of biting is mitigated by a minimum of socialisation.
+The dog behaves well with people and its peers.

-The Bichon is not a predator par excellence but a curious dog that enjoys interaction with other animals.
+The Bichon is not a predator par excellence but a curious dog that enjoys interacting with other animals.
 However, great care must be taken, especially with small rodents, which the Bichon might mistake for prey.
-In addition, the owner will have to be careful because this breed often tends to become prey for larger dogs.
+The owner must also be careful because this breed often tends to become prey for larger dogs.

 A companion breed, which likes home life and has a rather talented inclination towards roles such as housekeeper, cannot but be a dog that tends to bark to warn.
 Therefore, he must be educated to bark when there is a real need.
 A lesson he will learn very quickly.

-The Bichon Frise is a dog with incredible energy that it spends willingly in play and interaction with family members.
+The Bichon Frise is a dog with incredible energy that it willingly expends on play and interaction with family members.
 However, he is not a lazy dog and likes to walk a lot.
 He loves long walks in the woods and the mountains, but a stroll in the neighbourhood park also satisfies him.
 One must, however, take care not to tire him out too much.

 The Bichon is relatively small and cannot be expected to have such pronounced vigour.
 However, he does not need much effort to make him understand the rules of the house, and, in this respect, he is a highly gentle dog who adapts very willingly.
 He has an excellent approach to life and is friendly and playful.